Original Post : Matt Allington, 24 Apr 2018

 Add Other Columns

 You can repeat the process of adding as many other columns you like, including Month Name, Month Number etc (using Add Column\Date from the menu).
 I have done this in my Power Query calendar table but haven’t shown the steps in this article.
+You can do this now or wait till we bring it all together at the end.
+There are still a few extra transformations I would like to bring to your attention before we complete the calendar.

 M Language Hacks

 As you have already seen, I like to hack the code automatically generated by Power Query using the formula bar.
-Below is good example.
+Below is a good example.
 When I added the day number of week, the days were listed as 0 – 6 (Power Query uses a zero based index system).
-I prefer to have the days of week numbered 1 through 7, and optimally I like Sunday to be day 1.
+I prefer to have the days of week numbered 1 through 7, and optimally I like Monday to be day 1.
 I could add a new step, add 1 to this column and then delete the original column, but this is a bit messy and adds unnecessary steps.
 And this is easy to fix by hacking the code using the formula bar.
 This is what the UI produces (below).

 So to make the change, adjust the formula in the formula bar as follows.
-Add a second bracket between DayOfWeek and [Date].
-Then, after the comma following the [Date] closing bracket, add “Day.Sunday)+1,”.
-This will change the day numbers to start at 1, with Sunday being the first day.
+Remove the close bracket of Date.DayOfWeek (between [Date] and comma).
+Then, after the comma following the [Date], add “Day.Monday)+1,”.
+This will change the day numbers to start at 1, with Monday being the first day.

-So at this point, this is the calendar I have built containing 9 columns in all.
+So at this point, this is the calendar I have built containing 10 columns in all.

 YYMM Column